 1.1: Define the benefits of the AWS Cloud

 There are 6 “benefits” or “advantages” to utilizing Cloud Computing over legacy infrastructure (think: server rooms in your office or data centers owned, managed, and serviced by your company’s staff) that AWS Cloud wants you to know about.
+They are referred to as the 6 Advantages of Cloud Computing.
 These will come up in various forms on the exam, so it’s best to know them in and out.

 The basic premise is: what benefits do you get by letting the big cloud computing platforms manage the physical aspects of managing your data/infrastructure so that your company can focus on your business?